sourcelabs-nl/capgemini-inheritanceenpolymorphism/README.md

 # capgemini-inheritanceenpolymorphism

-- instantiate at least 3 animals that inherit from all of 3 different subtypes
-- call methods on the animals and explain what is going on
+- all sparrows have the same weight, change the sparrow so you can create it with different weights
+- make the cuckoo say "cuckoo"
-- create your own subtype
+- create your own _magic_ animal (go wild)
+- bonus points if you make a subclass of magic animals